k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 # HTTP Interface

-The HTTP interface type defines the connection the to HTTP host and can be used by Broadway Actors.
+The HTTP interface type defines the connection the to HTTP/s host and can be used by Broadway Actors.

 To create a new HTTP interface: